-How to Avoid Safety Recordkeeping Errors & Citations
+How to Avoid Safety Recordkeeping Errors and Citations

-How to Avoid Safety Recordkeeping Errors & Citations
+How to Avoid Safety Recordkeeping Errors and Citations

 Failure to maintain current and error-free workplace records can end up costing you loads of money in OSHA violations.
 Employers especially vulnerable to recordkeeping violations are those with multiple establishments or job sites because these situations present special compliance challenges and more exposure to violations.

-In recent years, OSHA has raised the average cost of penalties, and more frequently hands out willful and repeat citations.
-OSHA is also giving out more incident-by-incident (egregious) citations, rather than grouping incidents and giving one citation for all of them.
+In recent years, OSHA has more frequently handed out willful and repeat citations.
+OSHA also gives out more incident-by-incident citations, rather than grouping incidents and giving one citation for all of them.

 When OSHA issues incident-by-incident penalties it can get very expensive very fast.
 Incident-by-incident citations were first employed in recordkeeping cases, and it’s very easy to make a mistake on your records log and end up having to pay egregious violation fines for it.